3 Mistakes to Avoid If You Are Busy Or Driven

 Stemming from mindlessness, this involves depleting your energy by being at the beck and call of others… or helplessly absorbing the energy and information of others (or whatever information you are exposed to).

-Another mindless temptation when we are too stressed and lack energy is developing the habit of "zoning out" every available free moment.
-Key problem here is when the focus is outward such as the TV, computer, alcohol or drugs.
+Another mindless temptation when we are too stressed and lack energy is developing the habit of “zoning out” every available free moment.
+Key problem here is when the focus is mindlessly streaming outward such as the TV, computer… or self medicating stress with alcohol or drugs.
 You feel relaxed, but it is artificially induced and you are still in reaction mode.
 Lacking rest and time to regroup or plan, enjoy recreation or learn and grow.